€109.60

 Why do we love it?

-Romitorio Brunello di Montalcino Filo di Seta belongs to the premium wines of Tuscany and has 96pts from James Suckling and Jeb Dunnuck, 95pts from Wine Advocate and Wine Spectator!
-Well, you can not miss out...
+Romitorio Brunello di Montalcino Filo di Seta, belongs to the premium wines of Tuscany and has 98pts from Robert Parker, 94pts from James Suckling and Wine Spectator, while in the past its scores have consistently reached the top!
+Well, you can't miss it...

 Brunello di Montalcino is a famous wine appellation known for its high-quality red wines, from the Sangiovese variety of Tuscany!
 Specifically, their hometown is Montalcino, next to which is the artistic winery Romitorio.
 Castello Romitorio has several centuries of life and from the Roman era to today it has changed many identities.
 It was a castle, a monastery, a refuge, and a fort, and then it became an art space, until the painter Sandro Chia bought it and everything changed!
 Through his artistic approach, he managed to turn it into a world-renowned winery!